JetBrains/jetbrains_guide/src/pages/tutorials/react_typescript_tdd/tsx_es6/index.md

 technologies: ['react']
 topics: []
 author: 'pauleveritt'
 subtitle: 'Using React and TypeScript means good JSX and ES6 support in the IDE.
-This section shows some useful features from both..'
+This section shows some useful features from both.'
 thumbnail: './thumbnail.png'
 longVideo:
   poster: './poster_long.png'